awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 If you monitor traffic, you will see your EC2 instances, and any on\-premises servers or VMs in your hybrid environment, communicating with `ec2messages.*` endpoints\.
 For more information, see [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.
 For information about porting SSM Agent logs to Amazon CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

 **Keeping SSM Agent up\-to\-date**
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
-For information, see [Automate updates to SSM Agent](ssm-agent-automatic-updates.md)\.
+For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

 **Note**
 AMIs that include SSM Agent by default can take up to two weeks to be updated with the newest version of SSM Agent\.
 We recommend that you configure even more frequent automated updates to SSM Agent\.